 This bill amends existing laws regarding the bidding process for irrigation district projects in Wyoming.
-Specifically, it raises the cost threshold for projects that require bids from $7,500 to $75,000, as stated in W.S.
+Specifically, it raises the cost threshold for projects that require bids from $7,500 to $75,000, as outlined in W.S.
 41-7-412.
-Additionally, it increases the cost estimate requirement for contracts related to the construction or purchase of materials from $1,000 to $20,000 in W.S.
+Additionally, it increases the cost estimate requirement for contracts related to the construction or purchase of materials from $1,000 to $20,000, as stated in W.S.
 41-7-813.
-These changes aim to ensure that larger projects undergo a competitive bidding process, thereby promoting transparency and accountability in the use of public funds.
+These changes aim to streamline the bidding process for larger projects while ensuring that districts still adhere to competitive bidding practices.

 Statutes affected: